 Each time you upload a matching multi-media file, it is triggered once.
 If the same multi-media file is uploaded for multiple times, multiple runnings are triggered.
 Each running has a unique RunId identifier.

-In addition to the automatic triggering mechanism when uploading, the workflow targets stored multi-media files in storage and also provides a manual API triggering mechanism.
+In addition to the automatic triggering system when uploading, the workflow targets stored multi-media files in storage and also provides a manual API triggering system.
 Each call to the API triggers a running.

 - User data